 enjoy the frantic, bustling seabird colony on the islands, with terns, puffins, razorbills, kittiwakes, shags and guillemots.
 Around Coquet Island you can see Britain’s rarest breeding seabird, the roseate terns.

 During the spring and autumn migration periods, the Northumberland coast is an excellent venue for keen rarity-spotters and, through the winter, we have the Svalbard-breeding population of Pale-bellied Brent Geese around Holy Island and the Lindisfarne nature reserve.

-With so much to see you can explore on your own, or head out with a professional birdwatching guide, whose intimate knowledge of the area will take you to the best spots, at the best times of the year.
+With so much to see you can explore on your own, or head out with a professional birdwatching guide, whose vast knowledge of the area will take you to the hidden gem spots, at the best times of the year.